du6293/pipeline_processor/README.md

 # pipeline_processor_verilog
-RISC-V pipeline processor with verilog
+RISC-V pipeline processor with system verilog

 I aimed to implement all 32-bit integer instruction sets of risc-v.